 Office Role

 The UNESCO Office in Harare was initially established in 1986 as a sub-regional office for education in Southern Africa.
 Its main focus was on higher education, following a recommendation of the Fifth UNESCO Conference of Minister of Education in Africa (1982).
 Since then, it has also played the role of Cluster Office, covering four countries (Botswana, Malawi, Zambia and Zimbabwe).
 As a Cluster Office, it covered UNESCO’s five areas of competence, namely Education, Natural Sciences, Social and Human Sciences, Culture and Communication and Information.
-Since 2014, the Harare Office became the new Regional Office for Southern Africa covering nine countries: Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland, Zambia and Zimbabwe.
+Since 2014, the Harare Office became the new Multi Regional Office (MRO) for Southern Africa covering nine countries: Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Eswatini, Zambia and Zimbabwe.

 The office also serves as UNESCO’s focal point for cooperation with the Southern African Development Community (SADC) as well as for the Common Market for Eastern and Southern Africa (COMESA).
 As shown on the figure below, under Harare Regional Office, there are two National Office in Mozambique (Maputo) and Namibia (Windhoek), as well as antennas in Botswana, Lesotho, Malawi, South Africa and Zambia.